filipecorrea/callback/README.md

 KEY=<KEY> npm start
 ```

-If no `PORT` is specified, the server will be listening on http://localhost:3000.
+The server will be listening on http://localhost:3000.